-- 1) At each meeting, citizens may speak at only one of the two opportunities for general public comment, but not both. - 2) Citizens are limited to one comment, not to exceed three (3) minutes.
-When giving your comment, please state your name for the record and speak directly into the microphone. - 3) All in-person comments must be made from the podium; speakers may not approach the Council dais without permission of the Chair. - 4) Reports are intended to be statements from speakers; speakers may not engage the Council in a question-and-answer exchange during the Reports from the Public periods. - The City Council encourages civility in public discourse and requests that speakers refrain from language which would incite an immediate breach of the peace; refrain from undue repetition, extended discussion of irrelevancies, obscenity, and personal attacks against private individuals unrelated to the operation of the City.
+- 1) At each meeting, citizens may speak at only one of the two opportunities for general public comment, but not both. - 2) Citizens are limited to one comment report, not to exceed three five (3 5) minutes.
+If there are many people who wish to speak during one of the public comment periods, the Chair may reduce the time allowed for each individual.
+When giving your comment report, please state your name for the record and speak directly into the microphone. - 3) All in-person comments reports must be made from the podium; speakers may not approach the Council dais without permission of the Chair. - 4) Reports are intended to be statements from speakers; speakers may not engage the Council in a question-and-answer exchange during the Reports from the Public periods. - 5) The City Council encourages civility in public discourse and requests that speakers refrain from language which would incite an immediate breach of the peace; refrain from undue repetition, extended discussion of irrelevancies, obscenity, and personal attacks against private individuals unrelated to the operation of the City.